Oskey999/Wireless_AM32_programmer/README.md

 you can access the gui at http://am32.local

+programming can be very unintuiitve because it is just the bytes for now, for fully understanding the bytes refer to here: https://wiki.am32.ca/development/Open-ESC-EEPROM-Format.html

 # Modifications
 change wifi properties such as name and password in wifi_comm.cpp with
 ''' cpp